galgibly/Gal_Drone/README.md

 # Gal_Drone
+22.07 Second Week Update
+We have problems with the last step (step 4) of the installation in the build step.
+Terminal shows fatal errors.
-We worked and now we are in step 5.3 of the ORBSLAM2 guide.
+we are trying to solve the problem.
-We have some problems we try to fix yet.